 A bumbling pants presser at an upscale hotel's valet service nurses an unrequited crush on a Broadway star.
 He gets more than he bargained for when she agrees to marry him, to spite her womanizing fiance, and encounters Nazi saboteurs.

 Max and his father are both looking to marry wealthy women.
 The task would be far easier if either one of them had any money of their own.
 Max decides on Martha, but Martha says no when he ...
 See full summary »

 Lowell Blackford (Kay Kyser) is blessed with a gift of music,but also cursed with a hereditary "evil eye" which hypnotizes people,and he is virtually a recluse.
 He goes in search of a ...
 See full summary »

 Hattie Maloney runs a saloon in Panama where assorted characters congregate where they frequently sing and dance Cole Porter numbers.
 An upper class gentleman arrives and sparks fly between...
 See full summary »

 A swim teacher and a wealthy businessman are married after a brief courtship.
 A charming war hero falls in love with this newly-married woman, after her husband abandons her on their honeymoon for the sake of a business meeting.

-Ellen Hallit is in love with her playboy boss, Douglas Morrison, but is too timid to do anything about it.
-To help her, her roommate Chris decides to step in, and devises a plan.
-Chris follows Morrison on his trip to Sun Valley, Idaho and plays the overattentive female, hoping that he will send for Ellen (who often played his "fiancée" when he had a female he couldn't discourage otherwise.)
-Complications arise when Chris catches the eye of band leader Dick Layne, and finds herself caught in a triangle between the two men.
-Written by
+Ellen Hallet is in love with her playboy boss, Douglas Morrison, but is too timid to do anything about it.
+To help her, her roommate Chris decides to step in and devises a plan.
+Chris follows Morrison on his trip to Sun Valley, Idaho and plays the over-attentive female in hopes that he will send for Ellen who often plays his "fiancée" when he has a female he can't discourage otherwise.
+Complications arise when Chris catches the eye of band leader Dick Layn and finds herself caught in a triangle between the two men.

 Was this review helpful to you?